Moby Doll: Feeding difficulty

-This was the first hand-feeding of a killer whale.
-Something about Griffin's approach had made a connection with the orca.
-In time, researchers would find that the sharing of food is a key to killer whale society.
-Had Moby Doll been waiting for a more sociable invitation to eat?
+This was the first hand-feeding of an orca.
+Something about Griffin's approach had made a connection with the juvenile orca.
+In time, researchers would find that the sharing of food is a key to orca society.
+Perhaps Moby Doll needed a more social invitation to eat.

-When Murray Newman arrived on the scene, he scolded the intruding Seattle Aquarium director who was his rival - but his staff began imitating Griffin.
+When aquarium director Murray Newman arrived on the scene, he scolded the intruding Seattle Marine Aquarium director who was his rival—but his staff began imitating Griffin.

-The Vancouver Aquarium did not give any detailed explanation for the change in Moby Doll's behavior.
-The Vancouver Sun account blandly reported that "Moby Doll finally got really hungry," yet killer whales, unlike some other whale species, are not physiologically suited to long fasts, and forage multiple times every day.
+The Vancouver Aquarium did not give any detailed explanation for the change in Moby Doll's behaviour.
+The Vancouver Sun account blandly reported that "Moby Doll finally got really hungry," yet orcas, unlike some other whale species, are not physiologically suited to long fasts, and forage multiple times every day.
 Newman himself the following day made it evident that the approach to feeding Moby Doll had become more intimate.
-He was photographed using a far shorter pole than before, to dangle fish at the surface for the whale to take directly, as Moby Doll rolled over, "to show her belly and her 24 pointed teeth two inches long."
+He was photographed using a far shorter pole than before, to dangle fish at the surface for the orca to take directly, as Moby Doll rolled over, "to show her belly and her 24 pointed teeth two inches long."
 Even horse meat was reportedly eaten, which suggests that the type of food offered had not been the greatest obstacle.
 Vince Penfold went even further on the 14th.
 He told the Vancouver Sun that "he simply held out each of 23 fish as Moby swam by...she opened her mouth and he dropped them in."
 Moby rejected one type of fish, however.
 When Penfold held out an orange rock fish, he swam away and slapped the surface of the water.
 From September 9, "Moby Doll displayed a ravenous appetite, gaining weight steadily."

 The feeding problem was solved, but aquarium staff remained intent on searching for a better site with more consistent salinity and tidal cleansing of the water, amid concerns over an unsightly skin condition that Moby Doll had developed.

-Feeding routine

-Moby Doll's feeding is mainly described in an article written by Murray Newman and Pat McGeer.
+Moby Doll's later feeding routine is described in an article written by Murray Newman and Pat McGeer.
 In their discussion, they stated that, while Orcinus orca was well known as a hunter of marine mammals, "the young specimen captured at Saturna Island preferred fish to mammalian flesh."

-After fasting for 54 days, Moby Doll subsequently ate 45-90 kg of fish per day, fed by hand.
+After not eating for about 54 days, Moby Doll subsequently ate 45–90 kg of fish per day, fed by hand.
 Vitamins and minerals were added to the fish.

 Pacific cod was the main fish given.
 (In the photo of Murray Newman hand-feeding Moby Doll, this is the fish.)